 In the Start menu, select the DbVisualizer menu item.

 - Linux/Unix

 - Open a shell and change directory to the DbVisualizer installation directory.
 Execute the dbvis program

-- macOS
+- Mac OS X

 Double click on the DbVisualizer application or the DbVisualizer.app application bundle.